esl/MongooseIM/doc/user-guide/MongooseIM-High-level-Architecture.md

 Redis will be a separate cluster, not using the same nodes as MongooseIM.

+No need to backup here, since the transient data naturally rebuilds as clients reconnect massively.

 #### Persistant databases

 Both RDBMS (SQL) and NOSQL (Riak KV, Cassandra)

+Backups should be regular, and tested.

 #### LDAP

 LDAP will also run on a separate cluster.

+Backups should be regular, and tested.

 ### Frontend